Frequently Asked Questions

 What is the alteration process?

-Bridal gown alterations must begin at least eight weeks prior to the wedding to avoid alteration rush charges.
-Alterations beginning in fewer than eight weeks prior to the wedding may be subject to a rush fee.
-No bridal gown alterations will be accepted with less than three weeks until the wedding.
+Since COVID we are beginning our alterations process earlier.
+Why?
+Because if you get sick or our seamstress it causes no stress.
+We like to watch out and protect our brides.
+Thus, bridal gown alterations must begin twelve weeks prior to the wedding to avoid alteration rush charges.
+Alterations beginning in fewer than ten weeks prior to the wedding may be subject to a rush fee.
+No bridal gown alterations will be accepted with less than six weeks until the wedding.
 Customers must have the shoes and undergarments they intend to wear to the wedding at the first fitting.

 The alterations process has a number of stages, which are outlined below.
 Additional fittings may be necessary depending on the alterations you request.
 If during a fitting you decide to make a change to a bustle, length, or the fit of the dress (take in, let out) you will be required to try on the dress again.